 Saratoga, CA 95070

-Hakone Gardens is one of the oldest Japanese estate and gardens in the Western Hemisphere.
+Hakone Gardens is one of the oldest Japanese estate and gardens in the Western Hemisphere - 18 acres.
 The gardens were originally the private estate of Isabel and Oliver Stine, San Francisco philanthropists.
 Mrs. Stine fell in love with the Eastern concepts and unique beauty of Japanese gardens when they participated in the 1915 Panama-Pacific International Exposition in San Francisco.
 The Japanese pavilion was one of the largest and grandest at that world’s fair.
 Isabel Stine was so enthralled and inspired by the Japanese exhibits at the Exposition, she decided to have her own summer retreat designed as a Japanese garden.
 She traveled to Japan and chose Hakone, a town located in Fuji-Hakone-Izu National Park, for the name of her garden.
 Very likely, the gardens at the nearby Fujia Hotel were the model for her Hakone garden design.

 In May of 1915 the Stines purchased 15 acres of land in the hills of Saratoga for their second home.
 This estate property would later be increased to seventeen acres.
 When the Pan Pacific Exposition ended, Isabel Stine arranged to have plantings, trees and ornamental fixtures from the Japanese Pavilion brought to her property in Saratoga.
 In January of 1917 Isabel Stine sailed to Japan with her son John to visit Japanese historic garden estates, and upon her return she began the building of her own Hakone.
 Mrs. Stine commissioned Naoharu Aihara who was from a long line of Japanese imperial gardeners to design and create a garden in the hill-and-pond style befitting the Saratoga mountain landscape.
 Using Japanese materials and techniques, and employing many artisans from Japan, renown architect Tsunematsu Shintani designed and constructed the Moon Viewing Upper House, the Lower House and created the koi pond.